Tom Fitzmorris

-Tom Fitzmorris (born February 6, 1951) is a New Orleans food critic, radio host and author.
-Mr. Fitzmorris a Certified Culinary Professional by the IACP.
-He began publishing a newsletter, The New Orleans MENU, in 1977.
-That newsletter continues to this day at his website, NOmenu.com.
-He also currently broadcasts daily on 990 AM in New Orleans, the show airs weekdays from 2 pm - 4 pm CDT.
-"The Food Show" has been broadcast continuously since 1975.
+Thomas Gerard Fitzmorris (February 6, 1951 – February 12, 2025) was an American food critic, radio host and author from New Orleans.
+He was a Certified Culinary Professional by the IACP.
+He began publishing a newsletter, The New Orleans MENU, in 1977, and it continued at his website, NOmenu.com.
+He broadcast daily on 990 AM in New Orleans, the show aired weekdays from 2 pm to 4 pm CDT.
+"The Food Show" had broadcast continuously since 1975.
+In 2005, he helped local restaurants recover from Hurricane Katrina.

+Fitzmorris died at a hospital in New Orleans of complications from Alzheimer's disease on February 12, 2025, at the age of 74.